ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch5-collision.md

 ![Screenshot](images/collision.gif#center)

-To increase the excitement, let's add some conflict to the game.
-If our hero, the brave green circle, collides with a square, the game is over and has to be restarted.
+To make the game more exciting, let's add some conflict to the game.
+If our hero, the brave green circle, collides with a square, the game will be over and has to be restarted.

 After we have drawn the circle and all squares, we'll add a check to see if any square touches the circle.
 If it does, we'll display the text `Game Over` and